-I’ve recently been asked to speak about my research process, so thought I’d share here what I’ll be presenting in person next week!
-If you have a different process of finding and organizing thoughts, I’d love to hear what you
+I’ve been asked to present about my research process, so I thought I’d share here what I’ll be presenting to other librarians soon.
+Below are some of the steps I take when doing academic or nonfiction research; I’d love to

 One you’ve looked at possible careers and asked questions of the programs and funding… step back.
 Take a break and consider your life and situation.
 Get yourself a drink, a meditative space, and time to reflect.
 I’d suggest you let

 Oooh, I have strong opinions on this one.
 If I could give one piece of advice, it would be to not go to any undergraduate or graduate program that doesn’t offer you at least partial funding.
 I know.
 It’s not

 Maybe you can get a degree for pennies in Europe.
 But to get an American degree or credential, you pay several years of your life and money.
 If it’s a selective school, they may want only the fanciest students—and the

 I got my BA from a university which attracted the rich daughter of a CEO, who wiggled her manicured toes on my bunkbed, while pretending to study in our group and mostly studying her own fingernails.
 (Her father had a jet.